Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention

 His results bear that out.
 He's gone from 23rd, to a missed cut, to a 12th-place finish, to 2nd and now 5th.
 With his final round of three under par 69 on Sunday, Woods now has shot 10 straights rounds of par or better stretching back over his last three tournaments.

-August bound
+Augusta bound

 Next up for Woods is the Masters in early April.